kammitama5/kammitama5.github.io/_posts/2021-04-04-Sunday-April-4th.md

 to work on something that is solely for a good, rather than for one's ego.
 And what is the line between those two things.
 In my world, often the line is blurred.
 You learn to self-posture and a sense of self-importance is proportional to one's ability to be taken seriously.
 To be heard.
 But what if we imagined other ways; something new, where people used different metrics?
 What if the power dynamics were different?
 Would the same persons be incentivized?
 Would it be easier for persons who weren't necessarily as known to collaborate with those who were?
+And would an unknown's ideas have value, in the same way we ascribe many times more value, an expectation of compounded value, on someone who *is known*?
 I guess once again, I don't have all the answers, but I've just been thinking about these power dynamics, about ego and selfishness, power and arbitrage.

 ## And that's it